CartoDB/documentation/app/content/carto-user-manual/tutorials/territory_planning_for_personal_care_product.md

     ```

     with this line:

     ```sql
     (max(second.total_addressable_market)/max(second.count)) as allocated_addressable_market
     ```

     Run the query.
 Rename the layer as "Merchants with allocated addressable market".
 Delete the sources "TAM with merchant count" and "Personal care product merchants".

     ![Merchants with tam allocated layer](/img/cloud-native-workspace/tutorials/tutorial19_map_territory_planning_merchants_with_tam_allocated_layer.png)

-13. Next step, let´s cluster the merchants and create boundaries around them.
+13. Next step, let's cluster the merchants and create boundaries around them.
 Run a custom SQL query.
 In the SQL editor, paste and run the code below.

     ```sql
     WITH __q1 AS (